List of South Africa Twenty20 International cricket records: Highest strike rates

 Ravija Sandaruwan of Kuwait holds the record for highest strike rate, with minimum 250 balls faced qualification, with 165.80.
 Aiden Markram is the South African with the highest strike rate.

-Highest strike rates in an inning
+Highest strike rates in an innings

-Dwayne Smith of West Indies strike rate of 414.28 during his 29 off 7 balls against Bangladesh during 2007 ICC World Twenty20 is the world record for highest strike rate in an innings.
-Quinton de Kock with his innings of 65 off 22 balls against England in February 2020 during the England's tour of South Africa in 2019-20 holds the top position for a South Africa player in this list.
+Marco Jansen with his innings of 54 off 17 balls against India in November 2024 during the India's tour of South Africa in 2024–25 holds the top position for a South Africa player in this list.

 Most runs in a calendar year

 Paul Stirling of Ireland holds the record for most runs scored in a calendar year with 748 runs scored in 2019.
 Graeme Smith scored 316 runs in 2010, the most for a South Africa batsmen in a year.

 Most runs in a series

 The 2014 ICC World Twenty20 in Bangladesh saw Virat Kohli set the record for the most runs scored in a single series scoring 319 runs.
 He is followed by Tillakaratne Dilshan with 317 runs scored in the 2009 ICC World Twenty20.
 Jacques Kallis has scored the most runs in a series for a South Africa batsmen, when he scored 238 runs in the 2009 ICC World Twenty20.